Peach1/Stainless/README.md

 - **No Bindings** It's a Stainless policy that all code be first-class, either something is written in Stainless, C, or C++, and that's it - Stainless is a full-ownership native language where we don't do any intermediate layers.

-- **NO TELEMETRY** - Unlike LLVM, Stainless has ZERO telemetry and full offline privacy with no backdoors.
+- **NO TELEMETRY** - Unlike LLVM, Stainless has ZERO telemetry - that means Stainless has full offline privacy with no backdoors.
 This is strictly enforced.
 We use our own assembly backend and explicitly reject LLVM 20 since it added a spyware telemetry backdoor  [[llvm]Add a simple Telemetry framework (#102323) · llvm/llvm-project@8c00900 · GitHub](https://github.com/llvm/llvm-project/commit/8c0090030bf89df7e0dbe5827a83d52627b2c87f)

 - **Less is more** - We started with baremetal C++14, removed features, then added fun extras like reflection (with saner syntax), and memory-safety inference.